- ABMS Certification:

 - Clinical Practice:

-- Kawasaki Disease, Pericarditis- Pediatric, Pediatric Heart Conditions
+- Kawasaki Disease, Pericarditis- Pediatric, Pulmonary Hypertension in Newborns (PPHN), Pediatric Heart Conditions

 Senior Associate Dean for Continuing Medical Education and External Affairs; Medical Director, Office of Telemedicine

 The UVA Office of Telemedicine serves as the hub of a 153-site telemedicine network, funded in part by federal and state grants, grants from the Federal Communications Commission, and corporate and foundation grants.
 The UVA Office of Telemedicine has supported more than 100,000 patient services in Virginia, and has provided thousands of hours of health professional and patient education.
 In addition, UVA Telemedicine is engaged global health outreach.

 Rheuban’s influence extends well beyond UVA.
 She is a past president of the American Telemedicine Association, a board member of the Center for Telehealth and e-Health Law, and the board chair of the Virginia Telehealth Network.
 She is a trustee of the Swinfen Charitable Trust, an international telemedicine charity that connects more than 300 hospitals in developing countries around the world via telemedicine with hundreds of medical specialists, including dozens at UVA.
 She is also a member of the Virginia Board of Medicine ad-hoc working group on telemedicine.

 Rheuban has previously presented congressional testimony regarding telehealth to five committees within the U.S. House of Representatives.
 In 2010, her efforts led to the passage of a sweeping telemedicine reimbursement bill for telehealth services in the Commonwealth of Virginia.
 In addition, she worked collaboratively with the Centers for Medicare and Medicaid Services Administrator Marilyn Tavenner to change CMS regulations regarding the credentialing and privileging of telehealth practitioners and to redefine eligibility parameters for Medicare reimbursement for telehealth services.

 In 2012, Rheuban chaired the Institute of Medicine Workshop on Telehealth.
 She was nominated by the Medical Society of Virginia and appointed to serve on the Virginia Board of Medical Assistance Services (Medicaid), which she currently chairs.